Top 10 Ways To Save Money

 1. How Much Money Are You Spending on Food?

 It’s amazing how much we spend on food whether it’s grocery shopping or going out to eat.
-I could go on and on about how we overspend on food but to simplify it; I suggest following these best practices to save money on food:
+I could go on and on about how we used to overspend on food but to simplify it; I suggest following these best practices to save money on food:

 - Buy In Bulk – Do you have a Sam’s Club or Costco membership?
 You may find better deals at your local grocery store for certain items, but there are some bulk food store prices that are so hard to beat.
 Check out this post on 19 Unbeatable Deals You Can Only Find at Costco

 - Lighten up on Brand Loyalty – Some Brands are smart choices, they have stood the test of time and we can trust the quality.
 It’s ok to try an off-brand, they have very similar flavors and a smaller price tag.
 Take a few tests to try your off brands and see if it works for you and SAVE.